DennisatGit/ProductionPlanning/README.md

 Specified in the notebook
 * $r_{t}$ - revenue parameters, are based on time and decrease over time.
 Consequently, early production is favoured.
-* $mr$ - constant indicating the maximum move rate in assemblies in a week.
+* $br$ - constant indicating the maximum move rate in assemblies in a week.
 * $t_{a}$ - total production allowed for assembly _a_.
 Indicates that production in the given time window cannot exceed an upper limit.